Does Joshua’s Genealogy Contradict Moses’s?

 kremlin.ru

 A case in point for these two very differently-spaced, yet concurrent lineages can be made from two modern English families.
 Example one is the famous business magnate and former Formula One chief executive Bernie Ecclestone, who in 2020—just weeks before his 90th birthday—welcomed a fourth child with his third wife.
 A single generational gap, here, of 90 years!
 Compare this to the opposite end of the spectrum, over roughly the same time period, with the relatively recent news out of England that “[a]nother British family have become members of the six-generation club”—with 96-year-old Lily Fitzgerald welcoming a great-great-great grandson.
-In the case of the former example, 90 years to go from one generation to the next; in the case of the latter, 96 years from one generation to the sixth.
-(Other examples could be given, such as the seven living generations the famous Bunge family from the United States had at one time.)
+In the case of the former example, 90 years from one generation to the next; in the case of the latter, 96 years from one generation to the sixth.

 So is it accurate to characterize Moses’ four generations against Joshua’s 12, over the course of two centuries, as “hardly a minor discrepancy” elucidated by the “power of logic and reason”?